apiel/zicBox/NOTE.md

 See also https://www.parallelrealities.co.uk/tutorials/ttf/ttf1.php
 `blitRotated` is actually using `SDL_RenderCopyEx` https://www.parallelrealities.co.uk/tutorials/bad/bad2.php

-- TODO should we show the grains???

 - TODO auto update...
     - from release
     - from git repo?

-- TODO include view ??

 ## zicHost